Back to Main Page

 commemorative cancels, hand drawn cachets, full sets of stamps, etc, and also include their own

 exchange offers.
-There are about 25,000 members active today around the world.
-I am this group's
+There are several thousand members active today around the world.
+I was this group's

 I am also active in my areas's largest stamp group, the Rochester